legend80s/git-commit-msg-linter/README.md

 Before uninstalling, the `commit-msg` file will be restored and the `commit-msg.old` will be removed.
 </details>

 ## FAQs

 <details>
  <summary>1.
 Why not commitlint</summary>

 Why not [conventional-changelog/commitlint](https://github.com/conventional-changelog/commitlint)?

-- Configuration is relatively complex.
+- Configurations are relatively complex.
 - No description for type, unfriendly to commit newbies.
 Because every time your are wondering which type should I use, you must jump out of you commit context to seek documentation in the wild web.
 - To modify type description is also not supported.
 Unfriendly to non-english speakers.
 For example, all my team members are Japanese, isn't it more productive to change all the descriptions to Japanese?
 - To add more types is also impossible.
 This is unacceptable for project with different types already existed.